kantharubanpayoda/text-master/README.md

 Gengo API for Node
 ===========

-This Node.js module provides access to the [Gengo API](http://developers.gengo.com/) for order translations.
+This Node.js module provides access to the [Gengo API](http://developers.gengo.com/) for ordering translations.

 Installation
 ----------